MicrosoftDocs/ATADocs/ATADocs/troubleshooting-ata-known-errors.md

-# Troubleshooting the ATA error log
+# Troubleshooting ATA known issues

 This section details possible errors in the deployments of ATA and the steps required for troubleshooting them.

-## ATA Gateway errors
+## ATA Gateway and Lightweight Gateway errors

 |Error|Description|Resolution|
 |-------------|----------|---------|